 An order awarding maintenance can be made several ways; by consent, after a contested hearing or to meet urgent needs.
 The Family Law Act gives courts the authority to issue an urgent maintenance order without a detailed enquiry, which would normally be required upon application for maintenance.
 These cases are rare, and only exist where one party is in immediate need of financial assistance.
 These orders differ from regular maintenance orders and only last for a limited duration.

 Another type of maintenance order is referred to as a secured maintenance order.
 This occurs where the court makes a requirement that a maintenance order be secured by some type of collateral.
-These orders minimize the risk of default, and also make the enforcement of a maintenance order easier.
+These orders minimise the risk of default, and also make the enforcement of a maintenance order easier.

 Maintenance can be in the form of periodic payments, a lump sum, or use of the car or home.
 The modern trend is for maintenance to be issued in a lump sum amount.
 This is preferable because the objective of awarding maintenance is to provide the financially disadvantaged party temporary help to reach a level of self-support.
 Often, a lump sum works towards this objective better than periodic payments.